 Now let’s fast forward hundreds of years to the “traditions” of today.
 There are at least two “traditions” today.
 The first says: I have no responsibility for entering into, or keeping, a relationship with Jesus.
 Everything has been predetermined by God.
 I have no responsibility for choosing anything.

 The second “tradition” says: I have the responsibility to choose to respond to Jesus’ invitation to a relationship with him and I am responsible to choose to keep that relationship by “not rejecting Christ.”
-(According to my former pastor, The Rev. Dr. Wayne Schmidt, if I reject Christ I will not be capable of enjoying heaven and will spend eternity separated from God).
+(According to a pastor, if I reject Christ I will not be capable of enjoying heaven and will spend eternity separated from God).

 God’s written words in Romans shed light on these two “traditions.”
 God wrote through Paul, “those he foreknew he predestined.”
 First he foreknew, or knew ahead of time, those who would choose to respond to his invitation to a love relationship with him.
 He has this knowledge because he created time, he can live outside of time, and all of time is laid bare before him.
 The first “tradition” interprets “foreknowing” as the action of determining.
 This is wrong.
 God gives me the freedom to choose because without being able to choose there is no possibility of me having a love relationship with God, which is God’s highest goal for me.
 He knows the future, he knows what I will choose, but he doesn’t determine what I will choose, I make the choice.

 Second, he said he predestined them.
 Of those that chose Jesus of their own free will, God said their destiny would be to be conformed to the image of his Son.
 This was God’s choice and it is not conditioned on my performance.
 I can still choose to sin.
 But God is greater than me or my ability to sin.
 (Where sin abounds, grace abounds much more).